citizenspress/campuscoalition2/content/ford/materials.md

 ---
+categories:
+- Materials
+date: "2019-01-28"
+description: Below is a list of materials that can help in campus organizing.
+draft: true
+materials:
+- Flyer
+- Poster
+- Petition
+menu: null
+tags: null
+thumbnail: /img/defendvoices.png
 title: Materials for Organizing
-date: 2019-01-28
-draft: true
-tags:
-categories: ["Materials"]
-materials: ["Flyer","Poster","Petition"]
 toc: true
-menu:
 weight: 1
-thumbnail: /img/defendvoices.png
-description: "Below is a list of materials that can help in campus organizing."

 ---

 See below is a list of materials (in PDF and other formats) that can help in campus organizing.
 Please contact us if you are in need of printed version of any of these materials.